Youth Education and Encouragement Programs

 Safe Routes to School: Curriculum

 The Wisconsin Bike Fed’s curricula for our Safe Routes to School, Walking Wisdom, and Bike Driver’s Ed programs are available for download below.
 Any nonprofit organization or school may use the materials as long as they give credit to the Wisconsin Bike Fed.
 Permission is not given to for-profit organizations to use these materials without special permission.
-Walking Wisdom and Bicycle Driver’s Ed was produced by the Wisconsin Bike Fed with funding from Milwaukee Public Schools and the National Highway Transportation Safety Administration, administered through the Milwaukee Police Department.
+Walking Wisdom and Bicycle Driver’s Ed was produced by the Wisconsin Bike Fed with funding from Milwaukee Public Schools and the National Highway Transportation Safety Administration.
 Both education programs are hands-on, involve walking or biking and include a series of homework assignments:

 To download a free PDF of both curricula, please click here.
 Thanks to the Bicycle Transportation Alliance for assistance with this project.